 - To distinguish from one Dropbox account to another, when adding the first Dropbox account, you can name it as Dropbox 1.

 - MultCloud has no limit to the number of cloud drives to add.
 If there are several Dropbox accounts to add, you can add them all to MultCloud.

 3. As you can see it's very easy to merge 2 Dropbox accounts together with the help of MultCloud.
 Since they are linked together, you can do many operations including "Upload", "Download", "Move", "Cut", "Share", etc. If you want to migrate from one Dropbox to another account, you could use “Cloud Sync".

 Step 4.
 Select Dropbox 1 as the source, select Dropbox 2 as the destination, tap on "Cloud Sync" and wait for the process to complete.

 - You do not need to keep the window open and wait the process to complete because MultCloud can run your task at the background.
 If you want to keep using two Dropbox accounts, you can also set up a Schedule to run this sync task automatically.

-- For "Cloud Sync", it supports syncing files to multiple locations by clicking "+Add More" at the same time so it can help sync files to multiple cloud drives except Dropbox accounts.
+- For "Cloud Sync", it supports syncing files to multiple locations by clicking "Multi-select" at the same time so it can help sync files to multiple cloud drives except Dropbox accounts.

 As you can see, no matter which way above you use, it can help merge two Dropbox accounts with ease.
 If the way 2, MultCloud is your choice, you may find it has many useful features like "Cloud Transfer" and "Cloud Explorer."
 For "Cloud Transfer", it can help transfer files from ont cloud to another without switching accounts.
 If you want to migrate Google Drive to G Suite, you can use it; for "Cloud Explorer", its not only a place to manage multiple cloud drive accounts together but also can help save files to cloud via URL.